Restaurant in New York City, United States

 Who Should Book This

-Honey Badger is a strong pick for a low-key special occasion in Brooklyn , the kind of dinner where you want serious cooking without the formality (or expense) of a Manhattan tasting menu room.
+Honey Badger is a strong pick for a low-key special occasion in Brooklyn, the kind of dinner where you want serious cooking without the formality (or expense) of a Manhattan tasting menu room.
 The OAD rankings place it in credible company among North American casual restaurants, which is a useful benchmark: this is a kitchen that has attracted critical attention, not just neighbourhood goodwill.
 For a date night or a birthday dinner where the vibe should feel personal rather than performative, it fits well.
-If you need a private dining room or a table for eight, the small footprint is likely a constraint , contact the venue directly to check capacity before booking a large group.
+If you need a private dining room or a table for eight, the small footprint is likely a constraint, contact the venue directly to check capacity before booking a large group.

 Booking and Timing

 With a booking difficulty rated Easy, Honey Badger does not require the three-week advance planning of higher-pressure Brooklyn rooms.
-That said, the Tuesday-to-Sunday dinner window is limited, and Friday and Saturday evenings will fill faster.
+That said, the Tuesday-to-Sunday dinner window is limited, Friday and Saturday evenings will fill faster.
 Booking a week out should be sufficient for most nights; for weekend service, aim for ten days ahead to have your choice of time.
 There is no online booking information listed, so check Google or Resy for the current reservation method.
 Walk-ins are possible but not advisable if you have a specific night in mind.

 Ratings and Recognition